 Pronunciation of 'Mitochondrion'

-The word 'mitochondrion' is pronounced as /ˌmaɪtəˈkɒndrɪən/ in English (en-US).
-It refers to a membrane-bound organelle found in the cytoplasm of eukaryotic cells, responsible for energy production and cellular respiration.
+The word 'mitochondrion' is pronounced as /ˌmaɪtəˈkɒndriən/ in English (en-US).
+It refers to an organelle found in large numbers in most cells, responsible for energy production through cellular respiration.

 Word Origin